ekctiandro-goncalo/WELCOME/README.md

 ---

-# 🎯 Objetivo do Ano
+# 🎯 Year Objective
-Criar um **portfólio forte e completo**, mostrando evolução constante em:
+Build a **strong and complete portfolio**, showing consistent growth in:
-- Programação
+- Programming
-- Redes
+- Networking
-- Documentação técnica
+- Technical documentation
-- Resolução de problemas
+- Problem-solving
-- Criação de ferramentas úteis
+- Real tool development

-> 2025 será o ano da minha construção como desenvolvedor e futuro engenheiro.
+> 2025 will be the year I build myself as a developer and future engineer.

 ---

-# 📬 Contacto
+# 📬 Contact
 Email: ekctiandrog@gmail.com
 LinkedIn: www.linkedin.com/in/ekctiandrogoncalo